 2. Access policies and controls depend on use case

-3. Flexibility is key for data governance in cloud computing
+3. Flexibility is key for data access control in cloud computing

 By now, you’re familiar with the concept of separating compute and storage — in essence, freeing up compute space by keeping prevalent data at rest in storage until it’s needed for specific computations.
 As more cloud data platforms roll out this architecture, it’s easy to overlook how legacy access controls may no longer work as expected or how policies will need to be consistently applied across multiple solutions providers.

-When planning your cloud migration, identifying a data governance platform that can be deployed across a multi-cloud hybrid environment is critical to avoiding these two major blindspots.
-An inflexible data governance tool will perpetuate the need to manually apply access controls across platforms and introduces risk associated with inconsistent policies.
+When planning your cloud migration, identifying a data access control solution that can be deployed across a hybrid cloud compute environment is critical to avoiding these two major blindspots.
+An inflexible data access control tool will perpetuate the need to manually apply access controls across platforms and introduces risk associated with inconsistent policies.
 Imagine having to apply data protections independently for each cloud platform you use — how would you keep track of every permitted use case and access policy, and how long would you spend compiling reports on data access and usage?
 This policy bloat would essentially erase the cost and time savings that make cloud migration appealing in the first place.

 4. Applying rules doesn’t equate to compliance